cjbarber/best-kindle/README.md

  - If you think you want a bigger screen (i.e. >6"), but you want it for reading, change your expectations or don't get a Kindle.
 Also worth noting that you can change the font size on the Kindle to make it easier to read.
  - Reading many PDFs, graphic novels and comics?
 Get a tablet instead (e.g. iPad, or Nexus).
 Thanks /u/mvmntsofthemind
  - Reading technical PDFs that need a larger screen?
 Get a tablet instead, or a Kindle DX.
+Thanks /u/fathermocker and /u/pa-guy
  - Kindle Paperwhite advantages: doesn't hurt your eyes
  - Tip: Calibre is great for transferring .mobi files to the Kindle

-[currently using this source]